AMeterOfSunshine/DeepLearningWithPython/README.md

 2) Convolutional Neural Networks for Image Recognition
 3) Recurrent Neural Networks to predict Stock Prices
 4) Self-Organizing Maps to investigate Fraud
-5) Boltzmann Machines to create a Recomender System
+5) Boltzmann Machines to create a Recommender System
 6) Stacked Autoencoders* to take on the challenge for the Netflix $1 Million prize